input-output-hk/marlowe-doc/docs/tutorials/marlowe-model.md

 *omniscient* simulation, in which the user is able to perform any action for any role, and thus can observe the execution from the perspective of all the users simultaneously.
-This contrasts with the experience of running a contract in Marlowe Run, in which each participant sees the contract from their own point of view.
+This contrasts with the experience of running a contract using a client, in which each participant sees the contract from their own point of view.
 In particular, participants are only able to interact with a running contract that is waiting for input from them; if that's not the case, then they will see that the contract